ZgzInfinity/OutRun/README.md

 * Up gear: Z.
 * Down gear: Right control
 * Select an option: Enter.
-* exit the game during the navigation in the interface, pause the game while the player is driving: Esc.
+* Exit the game during the navigation in the interface, pause the game while the player is driving: Esc.

 &nbsp;